Coinbene/API-SOPT-Documents/openapi-spot-rest-en.md

 - Method is the request method, all letters are capitalized: GET/POST
 - requestPath is the request interface path, for example: /api/exchange/v2/market/orderBook
 - body is the string of the request body.
 The GET request has no body information to omit; the POST request has a body information JSON string, such as {"symbol": "BTCUSDT", "order_id": "7440"}
-- secket is generated when the user applies for the API.
+- secret is generated when the user applies for the API.

 Sample interface request:
 - GET protocol interface in two cases: